 MSN, Family Nurse Practitioner, Gonzaga University, Spokane, WA, 2006

 Nursing experience: oncology, ICU, radiology/special procedures at St. Peter's Hospital, office nurse at cardiology clinic, ICU nurse at VA Montana Healthcare.
 Special nursing interests: intensive care, oncology and patient advocacy in nursing.

 Special Interests: Cynde is an avid reader and loves the outdoors and animals.
-She and her husband have raised three boys and now share their home with two dogs, three cats and assorted fish.
+She and her husband have raised three boys and now share their home with an assortment of animals.

 Dr. Suthers has more than 25 years of experience in veterinary practice, academic and community education, and the study of human-animal interaction.
 She is a well-known national and international speaker on the relationship between people and animals including the impact of human-animal interaction on specific human populations and the well-being of animals employed in therapeutic interventions for humans.